-The credits needed in this case is $100.
+The credit needed in this case is $100.
 When you’re ready, click on the “add credits” button and proceed to checkout.

 The editorial team will review your job posting and send it to the writers soon enough.

-That’s how getting quality writers on Constant Content is done.
+That’s how to find freelance writers on Constant Content.